 Imam Mosque is the most prominent historical mosque in the Isfahan, which located on the southern side of the Naqsh-e Jahan Square.

-Imam mosque has built in the direction of qibla, southwest.
+The Imam mosque has been built in the direction of the qibla, southwest.
 Different parts of this mosque are as follows: Dome, two main minarets in line with qibla, two minarets of portal in line with the Naqsh-e Jahan Square, four Iwans (the entrance structure of traditional places) around the Myansara (courtyard in Islamic Architecture), western and eastern Shabestan (a space like a chamber that can be usually found in traditional places), Soleymaniyeh school, and Naseri school.

 One of the fascinating and technical parts of the Imam Mosque occurs under the central point of the dome.
 You can hear the sounds echoing at this part over a radius of 40 meters.